 Changes to MARPOL Annex VI have brought more ways to make ships more efficient and cut emissions.
 The Energy Efficiency Design Index (EEDI) is a rule for new ships.
 It sets a minimum energy efficiency level based on the ship's type and size.
 This pushes for the use of better technologies and designs, helping to lower the carbon footprint of shipping.

-The Ship Energy Efficiency Management Plan (SEEMP) is also a must for all ships, new or old.
-It's a plan that outlines ways to use less energy, like better route planning and keeping the hull and engines in top shape.
-By using the SEEMP, ship owners can find and fix energy-wasting areas, which cuts down on fuel use and emissions.
+The Ship Energy Efficiency Management Plan (SEEMP) is essential for all ships, whether new or old.
+It is a strategy that details methods to reduce energy consumption, such as optimizing route planning and maintaining the hull and engines in excellent condition.
+Implementing the SEEMP allows ship owners to identify and rectify areas where energy is wasted, thereby reducing fuel consumption and emissions.

 "The IMO's regulatory framework for Maritime MRV is a crucial step towards a more sustainable shipping industry.
 By collecting and analyzing voyage data, we can identify areas for improvement and develop targeted solutions to reduce our environmental impact." - Kitack Lim, Secretary-General of the International Maritime Organization

-The IMO's rules on Maritime MRV show its dedication to making the shipping industry more eco-friendly.
-By making ships track and share their performance, the IMO encourages openness and responsibility.
-This is key for moving towards a greener future.
+The IMO's regulations on Maritime MRV demonstrate its commitment to enhancing the shipping industry's environmental sustainability.
+By requiring ships to monitor and report their performance, the IMO fosters transparency and accountability.
+This is vital for progressing towards a more environmentally friendly future

 IMO Regulation | Key Features |